Undergraduate Courses

 Units: 4

-Class Description: Medieval world is often seen as place of disorder and violence, where rules and laws scarcely existed.
+Medieval world is often seen as place of disorder and violence, where rules and laws scarcely existed.
 But medieval Europeans were instead obsessed with law, nature of sin and crime (and changing boundaries between them), and problem of proof.
-Exploration of medieval society by study of various ways law defined, proved, and punished different kinds of misbehavior.
+Exploration of medieval society through study of various ways law defined, proved, and punished different kinds of misbehavior.
 Examination of ordeals and torture, sex and marriage, crime, sin, and social control.
-Study culminates with research paper based on primary sources.
+Study culminates in research paper based on primary sources.

 Seminar: Sem 1